krishnaachyuth/miniSoC/README.md

 # miniSoC
-# RISC-V based SOC design with PLL and 10-but DAC using Open-Source EDA tools #
+# RISC-V based SOC design with PLL,10-bit DAC and SRAM using Open-Source EDA tools #
 Table of Contents
 1. Introduction
 2. Theory